Giving Your Pre-Loved Toys to a Hope Giving Cause

 What a Play Therapy Room looks like

-It takes many years and an ongoing effort to collect a good range of applicable toys that will effectively connnect to a wide range of what children can relate to and struggle with.
+It takes many years and an ongoing effort to collect a good range of applicable toys that will effectively connect to a wide range of what children can relate to and struggle with.

-As such, we really want to help trained therapists get a headstart, and hence all contributions are welcome!
+As such, we really want to help trained therapists get a head-start in their work with children, and hence all contributions are welcome!